Chapter 1 - The Beginnings of a Journey

-The great snow-capped mountain loomed over a wilderness of icy plains and rugged grasslands, snow covering almost every inch of its rocky surface.
-Massive ice-covered shards of dark-colored rock loomed over immense canyons and crevices, creating steep and perilous drops at almost every turn.
+The great snow-capped mountain loomed over a wilderness of dry plains and rugged grasslands.
+On the mountain’s slopes, ice-covered shards of dark rock jutted out over immense canyons and crevices, creating steep and perilous drops at almost every turn.
 All that could be seen was rock and snow; there was no sign of life.

-The strong winds lashed down mercilessly across the mountainous wasteland, sending snow and hail flying in all directions.
+The strong winds lashed down mercilessly, sending snow and hail flying in all directions.
 Clouds obscured the sky, eclipsing the mountain in almost complete darkness.

 Padding carefully across the pale snow and ice was a pokémon.
-And, even more strangely, this pokémon was a growlithe; a young one.
-But even stranger still, the puppy pokémon had a strange coloration.
-The growlithe’s fur was as white as the snow she walked across so effortlessly, every bit of her coat the same sparkling white, save for the pale gray markings of her stripes.
-The growlithe lifted her head to the sky momentarily, showing no sign that she felt the cold.
+And, even more strangely, the pokémon was a growlithe, a young one.
+But even stranger still, the puppy pokémon had an unusual coloration.
+The growlithe’s fur was as white as the snow she walked across so effortlessly, and her back was marked with pale gray stripes.
+The growlithe looked to the sky momentarily, showing no sign that she felt the cold.
 Lifting her paw again, the pokémon continued her short journey.
 Increasing her pace to a sprint, she seemed to glide over the ice and snow.

-The male growlithe bared his fangs slightly, disregarding her question as he spoke.
-"Do you have any idea of the importance of this meeting?
+The male growlithe bared his fangs, disregarding her question.
+“Do you have any idea of the importance of this meeting?
 Our leader has important news that every growlithe must know, Snowcrystal.
 Now hurry!”

-The young growlithe called Snowcrystal carefully trotted around the rock’s base, until she came to a small crevice in the side of the rock.
+The growlithe called Snowcrystal carefully trotted around the rock’s base until she came to a small crevice in its side.
 Slipping inside, she was followed by the growlithe who had been waiting for her.
-The two of them crawled through a narrow and dark tunnel to emerge into an immense underground cavern.
-All around the walls of the cave were stone ledges, where several other growlithe sat, looking down at a group of youngsters who were scuffling on the cave floor, sending small embers into the air every once in a while.
+The two of them crawled through a dark and narrow tunnel and emerged into an immense underground cavern.
+All around the walls of the cave were stone ledges where several other growlithe sat, looking down at a group of youngsters who were scuffling on the cave floor, sending small embers into the air every once in a while.
 Stalactites covered the ceiling that arched over their heads, and the walls were studded with luminous crystal shards, all glowing a pale red.
 In fact, it was from those very same crystals that Snowcrystal had gotten her name.

-This statement was met with shocked cries, and one growlithe called out, “But Icefang, we aren’t like other growlithe-we cannot live in warm climates as they can.”
+This statement was met with shocked cries, and one growlithe called out, “But Icefang, we aren’t like other growlithe!
+We cannot hunt in warm climates as they can.”

 “There must be other lands of snow,” another cried.
 “Maybe we can search for a new home!”